tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

 The first problem I had when I deployed my site to a live host was getting the darn pages to work.
 No matter how I typed the paths, the cshtml pages wouldn't stop reporting a 404.
 So of course I started digging into the IIS settings.
 And fixed the meta settings.
 And fixed the extension.
 And fixed something else.
 And then found out I wasn't supposed to fix it and the real problem was the guy sitting behind my keyboard typing instead of reading the manual.
 Oops.

 When we build a razor site (or is it a WebPages site?
-WebMatrix site? argh…), it takes advantage of additions in the 4.0 Framework to provide routing automatically.
+WebMatrix site? argh...), it takes advantage of additions in the 4.0 Framework to provide routing automatically.
 Every cshtml file we create automatically becomes part of the route check when a request comes into IIS.
 This is similar to the ASP.Net MVC routing, but instead requires no up front work, running 100% on pixie dust.

 Say I ask for http://MyAwesomeSite.com/blueberries/and/cream.
 Note that we don't include the .cshtml extension.
 Behind the scenes, my webserver basically has this conversation with itself: